The set of solutions of random XORSAT formulae: Introduction

 Vice versa, assume that $\Phi(\cS;s)=0$.
-Then $\cS$ does not admit an $s$-sparse basis. \end{lemma} \FullVersionOnly{ \begin{proof}[Proof of Lemma \ref{lemma:Sparse}] We can assume, without loss of generality, that $\cS$ is a linear space.
+Then $\cS$ does not admit a $s$-sparse basis. \end{lemma} \begin{pf} We can assume, without loss of generality, that $\cS$ is a linear space.
 Let $d$ be its dimension.
 Further, given a graph $\cG$, let, with a slight abuse of notation

 so that $\Phi(\cS;\ell) = \Phi(\cG(\cS;\ell))$.